Central Coast & Newcastle Line: Description of route

-The route traverses the Main West and Main South railway line routes until Strathfield, where it diverts north and follows the route of the Main North line until Broadmeadow, before diverting east along the route of the Newcastle branch line.
-To Newcastle Interchange The line is electrified at 1500 V DC throughout, and is primarily double track, although there are refuge loops at Hawkesbury River, Gosford, Wyong, Awaba, and Sulphide Junction (between Cockle Creek and Cardiff).
+The route traverses the Main West route until Strathfield, where it diverts north and follows the route of the Main North line until Broadmeadow, before diverting east along the route of the Newcastle branch line.
+The line is electrified at 1500 volts DC throughout, and is primarily double track, although there are refuge loops at Hawkesbury River, Gosford, Wyong, Awaba, and Sulphide Junction (between Cockle Creek and Cardiff).
 Some services terminate at Gosford and Wyong.

+Services primarily operate to and from Central (Sydney Terminal) via Strathfield.
+During morning and afternoon peak periods on weekdays, some services will operate in the peak direction from either Wyong or Gosford to Sydney Central via the North Shore Line, then continuing on as a T1 service from the Central suburban platforms to Blacktown.

-Sometimes when there is trackwork between Strathfield and Hornsby, trains will operate via the North Shore line to Hornsby, then follow the Main North railway line as normal.
+Sometimes, when there is trackwork between Strathfield and Hornsby, trains will operate via the North Shore line between Central and Hornsby, then follow the Main North railway line as normal.

 History

 Prior to electrification of the route, steam hauled passenger trains were varied.
 From November 1929 until April 1988, the Newcastle Flyer operated on the route.
 From the time the line was electrified, services to Gosford were hauled by 46 class locomotives, their sphere of operation increasing as the wires were extended.
 After electrification to Newcastle, services were taken over by U and V sets.
-Later the U sets were replaced by K and G sets which in turn were replaced by H sets.
+Later, the U sets were replaced by K and G sets which, in turn, were replaced by H sets.

-The last electric locomotives were withdrawn in March 1998 with all services operated by Electric multiple unit stock.
+The last electric locomotives were withdrawn in March 1998 with all services operated by electric multiple unit stock.

 The section of the Newcastle railway line between Hamilton and Newcastle was closed on 25 December 2014.
-Until the opening of Newcastle Interchange in 2017, Hamilton formed a temporary terminus.
-The closed section between Wickham and Newcastle was replaced with the Newcastle Light Rail that opened in February 2019.
+Until the opening of Newcastle Interchange in 2017, Hamilton served as the temporary northern terminus.
+The closed section between Wickham and Newcastle was replaced with the Newcastle Light Rail that opened on 17 February 2019.

+On 27 June 2025, V sets completed operations on the Central Coast & Newcastle Line, following the rollout of the D sets.

 Services

-Most all-stations trains have four carriages, with the first and last car being quiet carriages.
-Peak-hour and most express services usually have eight cars, with quiet carriages on the first, last, and the two middle carriages.

-Services depart from Central (Sydney Terminal) and are operated by 4/8 car H sets (OSCARs) and 8 car V sets.

-From 2023, all services are to be taken over by 4 and 6 car D Sets.
-This will free up H sets for transferal to suburban railway work.